11 Best Email Management Software in 2025 (+ how to choose one)

 From better organization to automation, email management solutions go beyond what your typical email client can do.
 Key features like folders, rules, calendars and shared inboxes bring order to chaos and can even in some cases enable collaboration.
 Integrations also offer context by connecting communications to CRM and project data.
 They also help you take advantage of the email management best practices.

 The best email management application depends on your specific need.
-Here's our list of tools that cover the most common use cases.
+Here's our list of tools that cover the most common email management use cases.

-For small to medium teams looking for the ideal mix of features and affordability.
+For small to medium teams looking for the best email client for collaboration.

-Missive is an intuitive, and powerful all-in-one email management software built for teams to help them manage communications.
-It comes with standard features that you would expect from an email management tool like snoozing, multiple account support, and filters.
+Missive is an intuitive and powerfulemail management software that's uniquely built for teams.
+It comes with standard features that you would expect from anemail management tool like snoozing, multiple account support, and filters.

-Missive helps teams collaborate from within their email inboxes with advanced collaboration tools like chat, team inboxes, collaborative writing, assignments, calendar, status, and so much more.
+But more importantly, it allows teams to collaborate from within their email inboxes with features like team inboxes, collaborative writing, mentions, assignments, calendar, different watch statuses, and so much more.

 We know we are biased toward Missive.
 So here's an in-depth review from an actual user.

-Missive is probably the best solution out of all the tools on the list for small businesses and customer service.
+Missive is probably the best solution out of all the tools on the list for small businesses that live in their inbox.

 Pros: